pspete/PoShPACLI/README.md

 [cf-link]:https://www.codefactor.io/repository/github/pspete/poshpacli
 [downloads]:https://img.shields.io/powershellgallery/dt/poshpacli.svg?color=blue

-Use the native functions of the CyberArk PACLI command line utility in PowerShell.
+Use the native functions of the CyberArk PACLI command line utility translated into PowerShell.

 If you are landing here and interested in using PowerShell to automate an aspect of CyberArk,